Tuesday, April 16, 2013

 Airsoft - For ages 11 and up an airsoft indoor paintball course is loads of fun.
 Located in Rockville, it is a bit of a trek from Howard County, but might be worth the trip.
 Rumor has it that there is also an airsoft location in Beltsville, but I can't find any information about it.

 22) Museum Parties outside of Howard County: Okay, these museum birthday parties aren't in Howard County but what cool places for a birthday celebration.
-The Maryland Science Center, Port Discovery Children's Museum, College Park Aviation Museum--if your child loves airplanes, this is the place to go!
+The Maryland Science Center, Port Discovery Children's Museum, The B&O Railroad Museum, College Park Aviation Museum--if your child loves airplanes, this is the place to go!

 23) Movie Theater Birthdays - Kids love going to the movies--especially 3D movies that really bring in all the senses.
 Some area theaters have party packages and even party rooms.
 A very good example of a movie theater with a party room is the Arundel Mills Cinemark Egyptian theater.
 You could even roll an Egyptian theme into the party if you wanted.
 Even if you decide not to use the group rates or party rooms, you may need to contact the theater when planning so you'll know what choices will be available on the date of your party.
 The movie itself can also become the theme of your party (ie-Transformers or Disney Princesses).